 Message to INFODIO readers: investigative journalism, which is what this site does, takes lots of time.
-Time is money.
-Regular visitors from banks' compliance departments, academia, business intelligence, and law enforcement are encouraged -if they find useful information here- to donate to continue our efforts.
 Visiting media looking for a quick run down on Venezuela's gargantuan corruption, have the decency to at least cite the source when plagiarising this site's content without attribution (exhibit Reuters here and here, exhibit Bloomberg here, exhibit OCCRP here).
 To all readers, do the right thing, the honest thing: support independent investigative journalism, help us expose rampant corruption.
-Note added 28/06/2021: impostors are using this site's editor full name, and fake email addresses (email@example.com) to send copyright infringement claims / take down requests to web hosting companies (exhibit Hostgator).
-The attempt is yet another effort paid by utterly corrupt thugs to erase information about their criminal activities.
+Note added 28/06/2021: impostors are using this site's former editor's full name, and a fake email addresses (email@example.com) to send copyright infringement claims / take down requests to web hosting companies (exhibit Hostgator).
+The attempt is yet another effort paid by corrupt thugs to erase information about their criminal activities.
 Infodio.com has no issues with other websites / journalists using / posting information published here, so long as the source is properly cited.

 PDVSA US Litigation Trust, the farce brought by thug David Boies against Francisco Morillo, Helsinge, Trafigura, Vitol, Glencore et al was dismissed by Judge Darrin Gayles last Friday, for "lack of subject matter jurisdiction."
 The good thing is that Boies and his merry band of co-conspirators won't be able to steal 66% of whatever proceeds would've been obtained through that civil action in Florida.